- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

-Yes, it’s true, New England foods have their own distinctive flavor, but each state in the region has its own claim to fame when it comes to interesting foods, and there are some Maine foods you absolutely should try if you get the chance!
+Yes, it’s true, New England foods have their own distinctive flavor, but each state in the region has its own claim to fame when it comes to interesting foods, and there are some famous Maine foods you absolutely must try!

 Maine Foods You Need to Try